odp-aws-smn/documentation_wrf_det_en/source/Region.md

 ds = xr.combine_by_coords(ds_list, combine_attrs = 'drop_conflicts')
 ```

-We select the data of the chose subdomain and we compute the mean value:
+We select the data of the chosen subdomain and we compute the mean value:

 ```python